aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 === Naive Theories of Everything

-McCarthy and Hayes remind the reader of the general relevance of philosophy to the problem of AI, however they dismisses a lot of it is irrelevant to the question of building a general AI system: there is no question that the physical world exists and that it already contains some intelligent agents such as people; and that information about the world is obtainable through the senses (or input channels of a computer); and that our common sense and scientific views of the world are roughly correct; etc...
+McCarthy and Hayes remind the reader of the general relevance of philosophy to the problem of AI, however they dismiss a lot of it is irrelevant to the question of building a general AI system: there is no question that the physical world exists and that it already contains some intelligent agents such as people; and that information about the world is obtainable through the senses (or input channels of a computer); and that our common sense and scientific views of the world are roughly correct; etc...

-However, it is hard even to arrive at a naive formalization of common sense that is precise enough for a computer to just act accordingly (let alone discover them introspectively).
-Moreover, we may say that such "naive common sense theories" of the world are so deeply ingrained in our minds, that it takes a certain degree of effort to even state them clearly in natural language.
+However, it is hard even to arrive at a naive formalization of common sense that is precise enough for a computer to act accordingly (let alone for the computer to discover this formalization "introspectively").
+Moreover, we may say that such "naive common sense theories" of the world are so deeply ingrained in our own minds, that it takes a certain degree of effort to even state them clearly enough in natural language.

 A taste of such theories is given in the book by Brachman and Levesque, where it is divided into three parts: "A Theory of Everything", "Naive Physics" and "Naive Psychology"; the first of these three contains statements such as: "There are things, and they have properties" and "Event occurrences are nonphysical things whose existence is responsible for change", to give an idea of the level of abstractness and (apparent) obviousness they deal with.

 === The Frame Problem

 One of the facts that this "Theory of Everything" states out the so called "naive law of inertia", which is somewhat related to one of the problems originally raised in the 1981 paper by McCarty and Hayes.
-The problem is widely known as the "Frame Problem", and it's about ensuring that the state of the world model is updated in all the relevant ways (and only the relevant ways), after an action is executed by the intelligent agent.
-When talking of time-mutable state, we generally speak of "fluents", which are a kind of predicate that depends on time.
+The problem is widely known as the "Frame Problem", and it's about ensuring that the state of the world model is updated in all the relevant ways (and _only_ the relevant ways), after an action is executed by the intelligent agent.
+As a side-note: when talking of time-mutable state, we generally speak of "fluents", which are a kind of predicate that depends on time.

 Predicate logic is "monotonic" @sep-logic-nonmonotonic, this means that the more premises are added to the knowledge base, the more conclusions one will be able to draw.
-But this is not always desirable: we wish the system to handle "defeasible inferences" (a kind of tentative inference from partial information, which is revisable in light of additional information).
+But this is not always desirable: we wish the system to handle "defeasible inferences": a kind of tentative inference from partial information, which is open to revision in light of additional information.

 For example, we might learn that "Bob" is a fish swimming near the shore, and that he gets thrown out of the water by a wave onto the sand in the beach; since fish can't breathe out of the water, we should infer that Bob dies.
-But then we come to learn that Bob is a mudskipper (a species of amphibious fish who can live in semiaquatic habitats), so we should revise our inference, and say that Bob isn't dead, after all.
+But then we come to learn that Bob is a mudskipper @mudskipper (a species of amphibious fish who can live in semiaquatic habitats), so we should revise our inference, and come to believe that Bob isn't dead after all.

-But "plain" predicate logic is monotonic, as already said: it doesn't allow us to declare "revisable" rules of inference; and since most things don't change when an action or event happens, it wouldn't be efficient (neither computationally, nor logically) to list out, one by one, all of the cases in which the happening of an event E _doesn't_ have any effect on thing T.
+But "plain" predicate logic is monotonic, as already said: it doesn't allow us to declare "revisable" rules of inference; and since "most things don't change when an action or event happens", it wouldn't be efficient (neither computationally, nor logically) to list out, one by one, all of the cases in which the happening of an event E _doesn't_ have any effect on thing T.

-The frame problem is generally considered to be solved in the narrow context of classical AI and predicate logic, where it originally arose; but it has spaked debate in the broader contexts of philosophy and cognitive science; for example: the very assumption behind the common sense law of inertia, namely that: "most things don't change when an action or event occurs" has been challenged; there are many cases were it simply isn't true that changing a small thing leaves the rest unchanged (eg: exploding a bomb in a room), how to distinguish them from the others @sep-frame-problem?
-We will not speak of this broader problem any further.
+The frame problem is generally considered to be solved in the narrow context of classical AI and predicate logic, where it originally arose; but it has sparked debate in the broader contexts of philosophy and cognitive science; for example: the very assumption behind the common sense law of inertia, namely that: "most things don't change when an action or event occurs" has been challenged; there are many cases were it simply isn't true that changing one thing leaves the rest unchanged (eg: exploding a bomb in a room), how to distinguish them from the others @sep-frame-problem?
+We will not speak here of this problem any further.

 == Common Sense and Natural Language <commonSenseAndNatlang>

 Of specific interest to us is the fact that cracking the problem of Common Sense is also an important step in achieving a complete understanding of natural language.
-Natural language, as we know, is highly context dependent; even in short sentences such as the example made in the book by Brachman and Levesque: "The large ball crashed through the table because _it_ was made of steel" (all emphases ours), resolving the referent of the pronoun "it" (the ball), necessitates some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a heavier material than wood.
-Were the sentence to change to: "The large ball crashed through the table because _it_ was made of _wood_", then "it" would naturally refer to the table, not the ball.
+Natural language, as we know, is highly context dependent; even in short sentences such as the example made in the book by Brachman and Levesque: "The large ball crashed through the table because it was made of steel", resolving the referent of the pronoun "it" (the ball), necessitates some generic knowledge of the world: namely that tables are usually made out of wood, and that steel is a heavier material than wood.
+Were the sentence to change to: "The large ball crashed through the table because it was made of _wood_" (emphasis added), then "it" would naturally be taken to refer to the table, not the ball.

 === Defeasible Rules

-We think that the defeasibility (or revisability) of general rules is a recurrent theme in natural language; we have seen it when talking about L. A. Miller's findings on his group of students that were asked to write programs in natural language, we have seen it in Inform 7's revisable "gradation of rules" system, and we also see it in the work related to Common Sense in AI; Brachman and Levesque speak of "annotations", and give them an important role in their proposed (tentative) design for a system with Common Sense.
+We think that the defeasibility (or revisability) of general rules is a recurrent theme in natural language; we have seen it when talking about L. A. Miller's findings on his group of students that were asked to write text-manipulating programs in natural language, we have seen it in Inform 7's system of "gradation of rules" and circumstances, and we also see it in the work related to Common Sense in AI; Brachman and Levesque speak of "annotations", and give them an important role in their proposed (tentative) design for a system with Common Sense.

 The annotations they talk about concern the cancellation of restrictions (for example, on the value or number of a role in a relationship), but they (annotations) also concern the assignment of default fillers for a role, and perhaps even the management of metadata such as "source of belief", and "strength of belief" in a proposition.

 === Automatic Planning

 An key concept that is also discussed in "Machines Like Us", is that of automated planning.
-We have previously referred to the example that Brachman and Levesque make (about the self driving car, deciding to change route based on its terminal goal); to posses this ability it is important that an agent possess (or at least approximate) some notion of "consequence" of the actions it contemplates taking, to make sure that they correspond to the goal it is trying to achieve.
+We have previously referred to the example that Brachman and Levesque make (about the self driving car, deciding to change route based on its terminal goal of getting the groceries); to posses this ability it is important that an agent possess (or at least approximate) some notion of "consequence" of the actions it contemplates taking, to make sure that they correspond to the goal it is trying to achieve.

-We think that introducing this concept (automated planning) to a naturalistic programming language would present an improvement over prior work, and there is a precedent for this: the so called "Constraint programming languages".
+We think that introducing this concept (automated planning) to a naturalistic programming language would present an improvement over prior work, and there is a precedent for this in the broader scope of programming languages: the so called "Constraint programming languages".

 ==== Constraint Programming

 Constraint programming is a declarative paradigm based on the notion of a constraint.
 A constraint is a natural, declarative way to describe relationships between objects @laffra1991constraints.
-This reminds us of the similar notion of constraint that we mentioned while discussing D'Agostino's views on Chomsky's Limit Thesis.
+This reminds us of the similar notion of constraint that came up while discussing D'Agostino's views on Chomsky's Limit Thesis.
 In a constraint programming language, the programmer declares the constraints, similar to how he/she declares the facts and inference rules in a language that supports logic programming.
-This paradigm was born in the context of logic programming, so it is sometimes called "Constraint Logic Programming" @jaffar1987constraint.
+This paradigm was born in the context of logic programming, so there is a variant of it which is sometimes called "Constraint Logic Programming" @jaffar1987constraint.

-The solution of a constraint problem can be guided by a more or less exact algorithm, sometimes a heuristic that a programmer may or may not be able to specify, but it is the system's job to determine exactly how the solution is found.
+The solution of a constraint problem can be guided by a more or less exact algorithm, sometimes only a heuristic that a programmer may or may not be able to specify, but after it is specified, it is the system's job to determine exactly how the particular solution is found.

-We think this is an interesting paradigm, because it could be extended to systems with various independent "agents" (similar to objects in OOP, or "actors") @laffra1991constraints, these actors could all be trying to fullfill their own goals (constraint) different from the goals of the others, by executing some basic actions declared procedurally by the programmer or learned through the concatenation of more basic actions, and acting according to the rules (or circumstances) declared by the programmer in natural language.
+We think this is an interesting paradigm, because it could be extended to systems with various "agents" (similar to objects in OOP) @laffra1991constraints, these independent actors could all be trying to fullfill their own goal (constraint) different from the goals of the others, by executing some basic actions declared procedurally by the programmer or perhaps learned through the concatenation of more basic actions, and abiding by the rules (or circumstances) declared by the programmer in natural language.